bdirgo/lagunita-stanford-algorithms-pt1/hw1/Programming Question 1.md

 Programming Question 1
 1 point possible (graded)
-Download the text file here.
-(Right click and select "Save As...")

 This file contains all of the 100,000 integers between 1 and 100,000 (inclusive) in some order, with no integer repeated.